LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 \boldsymbol{K} \cdot T - b = R,
 \end{equation}$

-where $\boldsymbol{K}$ is the coefficient matrix, $T$ is the temperature at the new time step, $b$ is a term containing the remaining variables (e.g., the current temperature and the radioactive heat source), and $R$ is the resiual.
+where $\boldsymbol{K}$ is the coefficient matrix, $T$ is the temperature at the new time step, $b$ is a term containing the remaining variables (e.g., the current temperature and the radioactive heat source), and $R$ is the residual.
 Assuming an initial temperature guess $T_i$, the initial residual $R_i$ is given by:

 $\begin{equation}
 R_i = \boldsymbol{K} \cdot T_i - b.